Corn on the cob: Holders

-Corn cob holders are eating utensils used to hold corn on the cob.
-They may have tines or a single spike, and have been used since ancient times, ranging from articles made of wood found in ethnographic museums to precious tableware made of silver.
+Corn cob holders are eating utensils used to hold the corn on the cob.
+They may have tines or a single spike, and have been used since ancient times, ranging from articles made of wood now conserved in ethnographic museums to precious tableware made of silver.

 Other utensils for eating corn on the cob include specialty knives for removing the kernels, brushes for removing the silk and knives for buttering.

 History

 Sweet corn was eaten by Native American tribes before European settlers arrived in the Americas.
 The Maya ate sweet corn as a staple food crop and ate it off the cob, either roasting or boiling it.
 Aboriginal Canadians in southern parts of Canada also eat it.

-It is one of the most consumed foods on the Fourth of July.
+Maize (Zea mays ssp. mays L.) is a global food source for humans and livestock, and more of it is grown than either wheat or rice.
+It has fed millions of people for hundreds of years.
+UNESCO has added traditional Mexican cuisine to its Intangible Cultural Heritage in Mexico list, recognizing the foods of the Mexican Indigenous people and honoring the cooks and farmers who have given the world one of its most important foods.
+Maize has become an important global commodity, partly because of its role in the production of ethanol as a replacement for gasoline.
+Corn on the cob is one of the most consumed foods on the Fourth of July in the United States.